-- Administration of the participant questionnaire which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling); - Risk reduction counseling (as described in Section 7.5); - For participants capable of becoming pregnant, pregnancy prevention assessment (as described in Section 7.2 and 7.6); - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Confirm that participants received HIV test results from previous visit.
+- Administration of the participant questionnaire which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling); - HIV infection assessment including pre-test counseling.
+A subsequent follow-up contact is conducted to provide post-test counseling and to report results to participant; - Risk reduction counseling (as described in Section 7.5); - For participants capable of becoming pregnant, pregnancy prevention assessment (as described in Section 7.2 and 7.6); - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Confirm that participants received HIV test results from previous visit.
 If not, provide test results and post-test counseling as appropriate; and - Ship samples to HVTN Central Laboratory for HIV diagnostic testing.